addr2data/aws-certification-prep/exercises/ex-005_GettingStartedCloudFormation.rst

 -------------------
 Below is the contents of the **'ex-005_template.yaml'** file from the **'templates'** directory.

+``Notice how the 'Mappings' allow us to create 'lookup' table for **'ImageIds'** per region.

+\\Notice how under 'PublicInstance' and 'Private Instance', we use '!FindInMap' to have CloudFormation lookup the correct ImageId, based on the 'Region' we are deploying to.

-``Notice how the 'Mappings' work to allow us to select the correct image for a region`` ``Notice how '!Ref' is used to reference other resources where needed.``
+``Notice how '!Ref' is used to reference other resources by name where needed.``

 .. code-block::